 - Moisten the seed bed with a fine spray mist or water weeping type hose and maintain the moisture until the seed has sprouted.
 This step is crucial.
 If planting outdoors in the hot summer months, watering once or twice a day is not good enough.
 You may need to water 4 or 5 times a day to keep the seed bed moist.
 Using water timers is a great way to accomplish this which you can purchase at any home improvement store.
 You can set the water timer to come on every couple of hours just for 2 minutes or so (depends on your soil) and it will keep the seed moist all day long.
 At night time the seed will stay moist so this is not necessary if you have it water once after it is dark.
 Ensure mist spraying as to not wash the seed away or cause it to be buried too deep.

-- It is recommended to weed the bed as the seedlings grow as well as using a liquid fertilizer like our 3-18-18.
-Liquid Soil Aerator is also recommended for retaining soil moisture, adding organic matter to the soil, adding beneficial microbes, and keeping the soil friable.
+- It is recommended to weed the bed as the seedlings grow as well as using a liquid fertilizer such as our LazyMan Soil Doctor.
+It is also recommended for retaining soil moisture, adding organic matter to the soil, adding beneficial microbes, and keeping the soil friable.

 - To ensure best planting, make sure you plant when it is warm outside.
 If spring planting, frost season should be well over and night time temps staying in the upper 40's or warmer (see packet directions for specific planting temperatures).
 If late summer planting, make sure you have 8 - 10 weeks before frost season begins.
 You can not plant ground cover seed in late fall/winter unless you are in a completely frost free zone.

 For care and maintenance of ground covers, go to our flower seed resources page.
 Each ground cover seed is listed on this page.